heritagefund/tech-docs/source/documentation/data_dictionary/tables/_funding_applications.md

 ## funding_applications

 Table that contains details specific to a funding application.
+The current application table may contain additional rows as originally declaration data was kept on this table.

 ```
 id: UUID <<PK>>